[Click on a marker on the map or from the list for information about the location.]

 Access

 The following is a summary of access to Mt.
-Rainier National Park from their Web page of the current conditions in the National Park.
+Rainier NP from their Web pages about the roads and facilities for the current conditions in the NP.
 It summarizes the basic information in a simplier form, and you can go to the NPS Web page for more and detailed information.
-The locations are listed by their respective name on the above map.
+The locations are listed by the area and entrance in the NP.

-Carbon River Entrance, is open at the NP Boundary only to hikers and bikers to the Ipsut Campground.
-A backcountry permit is required for all overnight stays.
+Carbon River Entrance, is open at the NP Boundary to hikers, and to bikers, only on the Carbon River trail, to the Ipsut Campground.
+A backcountry permit is required for overnight stays.

 Advisories